Mageek627/choices-arch/README.md

 Most UEFI-based systems have a legacy BIOS functionality integrated in the UEFI system firmware, it provides a backward compatibility mode.

 # Payload (only for Libreboot/Coreboot)
-Tightly linked to the choice of bootloader.
 See https://libreboot.org/docs/install/#payload-names

 # Other firmwares
 Tightly linked to the choice of hardware.
 See https://libreboot.org/faq.html#what-other-firmware-exists-outside-of-libreboot

 # Drivers
 Tightly linked to the choice of hardware.
 Choose from https://h-node.org/hardware/catalogue/en and https://ryf.fsf.org/products if you want libre-only drivers.

 # Bootloader

-Tightly linked to the choice of motherboard, boot firmware, and partitioning scheme.
+Tightly linked to the choice of file system, boot firmware, and partitioning scheme.
 You need to identify first if your boot firmware is compatible with the UEFI standard, see https://itsfoss.com/check-uefi-or-bios/

 Then, use this to choose your bootloader: https://wiki.archlinux.org/title/Arch_boot_process#Feature_comparison